Grounded Vision-Language Interpreter for Long-Horizon Bimanual Task and Motion Planning: Methodology

 \textbf{Integrated TAMP Module:} We integrated symbolic task planning and manipulation planning using a \textit{sequence-before-satisfy} strategy \cite{garrett2021integrated}.
-As shown in ~\cref{fig:tamp_overview}, we first search for a high-level \textit{sequence} of actions using Fast Downward.
-After a plan skeleton is found, we use MTC to sample low-level motions that \textit{satisfy} the plan, mapping abstract actions to MTC \textit{stages}.
-Additionally, we integrated learning-based methods into the TAMP framework to handle complex skills.
-Classical motion planning alone is insufficient for executing contact-rich manipulation skills, such as food slicing, which demand rapid adaptation to environmental changes.
-Instead, learning-based methods are better suited for these tasks~\cite{beltran2024sliceit}.
-We implemented such skills as mock MTC stages to integrate them within TAMP.
-This approach enables seamless transitions between learned skills and primitive trajectories by enforcing start and end pose constraints before and after a skill execution.
-During planning, only those trajectories that satisfy these pose constraints are considered valid.
-During execution, we assume the skill reliably returns the robot to the predefined ending pose.
+As shown in part B of~\cref{fig:new_overview}, we first search for a high-level \textit{sequence} of actions using Fast Downward.
+After a plan skeleton is found, we use MTC to sample low-level motions that \textit{satisfy} the plan.
+Each symbolic action is automatically mapped to a corresponding MTC serial container composed of the appropriate stages (e.g., grasp generation, IK computation, trajectory planning, and collision checking), eliminating the need for per-task manual stage specification.
+Additionally, learning-based skills are integrated into the TAMP framework to handle complex, contact-rich subtasks such as food slicing, which demand rapid adaptation to environmental changes~\cite{beltran2024sliceit}.
+Following skill-augmented TAMP formulations~\cite{liu2024optimistic, hedegaard2024beyond}, each learned skill is a black-box operator: it exposes PDDL-style pre/post conditions so the task planner sequences it like a primitive action, while geometrically it is defined only by object-centric start/end poses, keeping its policy-driven trajectory opaque.
+Skills are realized as mock MTC stages; during planning, only trajectories satisfying these pose constraints are valid.